tailriskai/passage-swift/README.md

 2. **Automation WebView**: Runs automation scripts in the background

 This allows for seamless user interactions while automation runs in the background when needed.

+### WebView Lifecycle Management

+The SDK efficiently manages WebView resources to optimize performance:

+- **Lazy Initialization**: WebViews are created only when first needed
+- **Resource Reuse**: WebViews are preserved between sessions and reused for subsequent connections
+- **Automatic State Reset**: Each new session automatically resets WebView state while preserving the instances
+- **Manual Cleanup**: Call `releaseResources()` to force cleanup if needed (e.g., for memory management)

+This approach provides:

+- ⚡ Faster subsequent connection launches
+- 💾 Efficient memory usage
+- 🔄 Clean state for each new session

 ## Security